ileskaa/neural-network/docs/user-guide.md

 ```

 towards the end of the main file.

-Saving the parameters will erase the previous ones and those new parameters
+Saving parameters will erase the previous ones.
+As a result those new parameters
 will then be used if you decide to run the web app locally.

+The parameters are saved into `.npz` files, which is binary format implemented by numpy.

-## Running the App Locally
+## Running the Web App Locally

-At the project root, use
+From the project root, use

 ```bash
 poetry run flask --app src/web/app run